What Makes a Bad Headshot?

 By The Light Committee

 A lot more than people think goes into creating a great headshot.
 So, it is much easier to create a bad headshot than a great one.
-Obvious ways include settling for your smartphone or an AI headshot.
+Obvious ways for a bad one include settling for your smartphone or an AI headshot.
 But there are other lesser know factors.
 What makes a bad headshot can include an uncooperative subject, an unskilled photographer, bad lighting, lesser equipment, and a lack of good post-production.
 But what does all this mean?

 Casual outdoor headshots of a woman